IMRCLab/crazyswarm2-tools/ReadMe.md

 # I just want to plot the data of an experiment.
 What should I do?

+0. Create a virtual environment and install the requirements.
 1. Check if you have the folder ```_experiments/reports```.
 If not, create it.
 2. Execute the script ```plot.py``` in ```_experiments```.
 Currently, the script is in the mode ```manual single``` which is why it will ask you which log you want to plot.
 The current one I am using is ```182```.
 3. Wait for all plots to be generated.
 This may take a while.